zanderlewis/lectern/README.md

 or aren't of high priority.
 - Composer compatible plugin system
 - Testing of private packages and git repositories
-- Implement the rest of Composer's commands
+- Implement remaining Composer commands (config, global, archive)
-- Speed up Outdated checks, as they are slower than Composer currently
+- Further optimize dependency resolver with constraint caching

 ## Benchmarks
 This image is the performance comparison for Lectern and Composer cache hits on various different commands (lower is better):